Ell, Luxembourg

 Ell is a commune and small town in western Luxembourg, in the canton of Redange.
 It lies close to the border with Belgium.

-As of 2024, the town of Ell, which lies in the south-east of the commune, has a population of 575.
-Other towns within the commune include Colpach-Bas, Colpach-Haut, and Roodt.
+As of 2025, the town of Ell, which lies in the south-east of the commune, has a population of 611.
+Other towns and villages within the commune include Colpach-Bas, Colpach-Haut, Roodt, and Petit-Nobressard.